skmin-lab/unixmd/docs/source/objects/mqc/bomd.rst

 - **istate** *(integer)* - Default: *0* (Ground state)

-  The initial state.
+  It specifies the electronic state where nuclei move on.
 The possible range of the argument is from *0* to ``molecule.nstate-1``.

 \

 - **dt** *(double)* - Default: *0.5*

-  The time interval is used in dynamics.
+  It specifies the time interval is used in dynamics.

 \

 - **nsteps** *(integer)* - Default: *1000*

-  The number of nuclei propagation steps is used in dynamics.
+  It specifies the number of nuclei propagation steps is used in dynamics.

 \

 - **unit_dt** *(string)* - Default: *'fs'*

-  The time unit is used in dynamics.
+  It specifies the unit of time used in dynamics.

   + *'fs'*: femtosecond
   + *'au'*: atomic unit